-Public Interest Disclosure Act 2010 (PID Act)
+Public Interest Disclosure Act 2010

-All officers must consider whether the complaint or information received amounts to a Public Interest Disclosure (PID) to this Office.
-If an officer believes a matter may be a PID then the officer must escalate the matter to an Assistant Ombudsman for assessment and must ensure the Ombudsman is briefed on all matters identified as a PID prior to deciding the complaint under the Act.
+All officers must consider whether the complaint or information received amounts to a public interest disclosure (PID) to this Office.
+If an officer believes a matter may be a PID then the officer must escalate the matter to a Manager or Assistant Ombudsman for assessment and must ensure the Ombudsman is briefed on all matters identified as a PID prior to deciding the complaint under the Act.
 All complaints identified as a PID to this Office must be handled in accordance with the PID Act and relevant PID Standard.